JacquelynGarcia/RecipeAnalysis/README.md

 ---

 ## **Overview**
 This data science project, conducted at UCSD under the supervision of Professor Sam Lau, is aimed at understanding the relationship between calories and ratings.
-This analysis aims to understand whether recipes with higher calorie counts are rated differently than those with lower calorie counts.
+This analysis is aimed at understand whether recipes with higher calorie counts are rated differently than those with lower calorie counts.
 We leveraged predictive models to forecast average ratings based on recipe attributes and reported our findings.

 ---